GuckTubeYT/GTPSLauncherCSharp/README.md

 # GTPSLauncherCSharp
-This app allow you playing another GTPS with Launcher! but please, dont change to your name and dont sale this app, this app is free.
+This app allow you playing another GTPS with Launcher! but please, dont sale this source, this app is free.
 Dont Forget to subscribe GuckTube YT and dont forget to Star this project
 # How to Use
 1. Change YOURGTPSIP to your Growtopia Private Server IP